 “Yes indeed, the little darling!” said Mrs Tabletop.
 “I found her sleeping near my front left leg one day, poor little mite.
 All alone she was, but such a dear little thing even then.
 Why, you never would believe …”

-“So – she’s never seen another wolf?” said something slowly.
+“So – she’s never seen another wolf?” said Something slowly.

 “Not that I ken of,” said Grandpa Oakendoor.

 “Well, she’s in for something of a shock, that’s all,” muttered Something grimly to himself, and he wondered if he should just vanish off the map.
-But that was the catch to being Something; one didn’t just vanish once one had turned up.
+But that was the catch to being Something; one didn’t just disappear once one had turned up.